Going to university can be a fun and exciting way to experience independence, sometimes for the first time.

 Accommodation

-Often your biggest expense!
-With so many options on campus, I’d say think about what’s essential and where you can compromise.
+Can often be your biggest expense!
+There are so many options on campus to suit a range of budgets.
 Sharing a bathroom, cooking for yourself, and looking for shorter let lengths can all help keep costs down.

 York is a bustling city packed with history, green spaces, pop-up festivals and street entertainment, constantly giving you new things to do that don’t break the bank.

-Some of my favourite free activities include picnicking in Museum Gardens, walking the city walls, or visiting the Minster (free for York residents).
-Other free attractions include the National Railway Museum, and Shambles Market.
+Some of my favourite activities include picnicking in Museum Gardens, walking the city walls, or visiting the Minster (free with your university ID).
+I also love the National Railway Museum, and Shambles Market, and the best part is that visiting won’t cost you anything.

 Getting around